 - Chief evangelist of Canva, a graphics-design online service, brand ambassador for Mercedes-Benz and an executive fellow of the Haas School of Business (UC Berkeley)

 - Former advisor to the Motorola business unit of Google, chief evangelist of Apple, and trustee of the Wikimedia Foundation

 - Bestselling author of 15 books, including APE, What the Plus!, and Enchantment

 Guy was born in Honolulu, Hawaii in 1954.
 His family lived in a tough part of Honolulu called Kalihi Valley.
 They weren’t rich, but he never felt poor because his parents made many sacrifices.
 His mother was a housewife, and his father was a fireman, real estate broker, state senator, and government official during his long, distinguished career.

 Guy attended Iolani School where he graduated in 1972.
 Iolani is not as well known as its rival, Punahou because no presidents of the U.S. went there, but he got a fantastic and formative education there.
 (Punahou is “USC,” and Iolani is “Stanford.”)
 Guy owes his writing career to Harold Keables, his AP English teacher.
 Keables taught him that the key to writing is editing.
-The fact that Guy has written thirteen books (or one book thirteen times) would shock and delight Harold Keables.
+The fact that Guy has written fifteen books (or one book fifteen times) would shock and delight Harold Keables.